 How to prepare the future generation of physicians

 Profound changes in healthcare have been set in motion with the advancements of IT, digital tech, and social media channels.
+The ivory tower of medicine has started to crumble, and more and more people have access to medical knowledge from sources online, such as social media channels giving insight into other patients with similar symptoms.
 Online communities have the ability to empower patients and they are pushing for a better and more equal doctor-patient relationship.
-Patients are braver: they ask more questions and they require a different kind of doctor-patient relationship than they needed before.
+Patients are braver and they ask more questions, and they require a different kind of doctor-patient rapport than they needed before.

-- Allow students to use cutting-edge learning tools
+5. Allow them to use cutting-edge learning tools

 There is so much variety in online learning tools, from quizzes, apps, TED talks, lectures on YouTube, etc. Medical school professors need to be aware of all the platforms to allow the students to see the profession through the advances in technology, as well as traditional teaching.

-Familiarising students with the tools that they will be using in the future once they have qualified is of utmost importance.
+Familiarizing students with the tools that they will be using in the future once they have qualified is of utmost importance.
 Virtual and augmented reality (VR/AR), artificial intelligence, 3D printing, cheap genome sequencing, and robotics are all technologies that we are seeing in medicine today.
 Furthermore, the world of healthcare is changing quickly with changes in technology and social structures, and if medical professionals don’t jump on board the ship, it will leave them behind.
-It is critical for the medical students of today to learn about and see these new technologies in action.
+It is critical for the medical students of today to learn about and try these new technologies, to have their own genetic test and discuss the results, and to see 3D printing, AI, and VR/AR in action.

-This isn’t to say that revising, memorising, and using age-old pearls of wisdom are not genuinely feasible ways of gaining medical knowledge.
+This isn’t to say that revising, memorizing, and using age-old pearls of wisdom are not genuinely feasible ways of gaining medical knowledge.
 However, using gamification scenarios could help to make learning more productive and fun.
 And, why not have fun while studying?
-There are many methods of gamification available that break away from traditional learning techniques, while enhancing teamwork skills.
+There are many methods of gamification available that break away from traditional learning techniques.

-Overall, there isn’t a one size fits all education method for teaching the future generation of physicians.
-But through the different methods outlined above, it is critical that the medical students of today should become more in touch with the patient, learn about new technologies, and keep abreast of emerging digital health tech in development.
+There isn’t a one size fits all education method for teaching the future generation of physicians.
+But through the different methods outlined above, it is critical that the medical students of today become more in touch with the patient, learn about new technologies, and keep abreast of emerging digital health tech in development.